CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

     Note: Ligands in the database with a denticity not matching the specified :confval:`geometry` will be ignored during the assembly process.
 This ensures that only compatible ligands are selected for complex formation.

-.. confval:: ligand_choice

-    :options: ``random``, ``all``
-    :required: ``true``

-    If ``random``, ligands will be chosen at random from the ligand database to assemble complexes.
-If ``all``, every possible combination of ligands will systematically be assembled.
-Note that this can lead to a very large number of complexes.
-The option :confval:`max_num_complexes` is used either way to limit the number of complexes generated.

 .. confval:: max_num_complexes

-    :options: `integer > 0`
+    :options: `integer > 0` OR ``all``
     :required: ``true``

     Maximum number of complexes to generate.
-Notes:
+If :confval:`max_num_complexes` is set to ``all``, it will generate all combinatorically possible complexes.

-    - If :confval:`isomers` is set to ``all``, each isomer is counted as different complex.
+    Note: If :confval:`isomers` is set to ``all``, each isomer is counted as different complex.
 Note that the actual number of complexes generated can be a little higher in this case because for the last complex, all isomers are saved, even if this exceeds :confval:`max_num_complexes`.

-    - If :confval:`ligand_choice` is set to ``all``, :confval:`max_num_complexes` will still be used to limit the number of complexes generated.
-To stop only after every possible complex is generated, set :confval:`max_num_complexes` to a very large number.

 .. confval:: isomers